treystr/bdi-web/src/content/docs/impact2025.md

 ---

 ## Why This Matters
 Publishing an annual Impact Report is one of the ways we demonstrate accountability to our supporters and community.
-It shows the **positive impacts we’re having at the local level**—from residents gaining confidence with Bitcoin, to small businesses learning self-custody, to new partnerships that strengthen grassroots adoption.
+It shows the **positive impacts we're having at the local level**—from residents gaining confidence with Bitcoin, to local businesses learning self-custody, to new partnerships that strengthen grassroots adoption.

 For donors, volunteers, and future participants, the Impact Report offers a clear view of how contributions of time, energy, and resources translate into **real-world outcomes that empower people through Bitcoin education and community collaboration**.